4-H Arts Camp

 If you haven’t been a part of the Arts Camp experience, come and see what you’ve been missing!
 Space is limited.
-Applications are due at the end of August.
 Call your county 4-H PYD Staff for more information about camper, counselor, and/or chaperone opportunities now!

 Please note: Transportation to the camp is NOT provided by the State 4-H Office.
 Please contact your county extension office 4-H staff for assistance with carpooling.

-- Your registration is not complete until we receive your payment and you have completed all of the application requirements.
+- Your registration is NOT complete until we receive your payment and you have completed all of the steps.

 Some of the tracks we have offered in past years:

 Communication is an important part of everyday life.
 In this track, you will learn different ways of communicating.
 For example, the most common forms of communication are non-verbal, facial expressions, and hand gestures.
 Campers will play different games like the adverb game and gibberish game, which help with body gestures and facial expressions.